Financial Regulators Ease Banking Restrictions on Hemp Businesses

 “When deciding to serve hemp-related businesses, banks must comply with applicable regulatory requirements for customer identification, suspicious activity reporting, currency transaction reporting, and risk-based customer due diligence, including the collection of beneficial ownership information for legal entity customers,” the memo continued.

 It also re-iterates that it’s the responsibility of the hemp businesses to ensure that they are fully compliant with the requirements set forth in the 2018 Farm Bill, as well as any applicable state or local regulations.

-Rob Nichols, the president of the American Bankers Association, told the that his members had been pushing for this sort of change for some time.
+Rob Nichols, the president of the American Bankers Association, told the New York Times that his members had been pushing for this sort of change for some time.
 Last month, he said, the ABA surveyed approximately 1,800 agriculture-focused banks and found that almost half had received questions from their farming clients about whether they would continue to do business with them if they began to cultivate hemp.

 “We appreciate the steps regulators have taken today to clarify regulatory expectations for banks, and we look forward to working with them as they develop additional guidance,” Nichols said.

 Relief for hemp sector shares